AlynxZhou/hikaru/tutorials/config.md

 ## `skipRender`

-A list for files that won't be rendered, for example:
+A list for files that won't be rendered, paths are relative to `srcDir`, for example:

 ```yaml
 skipRender: